ipfs-inactive/blog/content/post/52-go-ipfs-0.4.18.md

 can find instructions to enable gossipsub in go-ipfs [here](https://github.com/ipfs/go-ipfs/blob/master/docs/experimental-features.md#gossipsub).

 Messages are now, finally, **signed by their authors**.
-While signing has been enabled by default, strict signature verification has not been and will not be for at least one release (probably multiple) to avoid breaking existing applications.
+While signing is now enabled by default, strict signature verification has not been and will not be for at least one release (probably multiple) to avoid breaking existing applications.
 You can read about how to configure this feature